 Accompanying this proxy statement and posted on our website with this proxy statement, is our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
 Copies of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, as filed with the SEC, are available free of charge on the investor relations portion of our website at http://ir.rpxcorp.com.
-The inclusion of our website address in this proxy statement.
+The inclusion of our website address in this proxy statement does not include or incorporate by reference the information on our website into this proxy statement.